-- A. Textbook and Other Materials: There are 10 especially prepared chapters for each area covered in class.
-The text is available as a physical copy at the Book Store or will be posted on Blackboard.
-Ask for the ARTV 1371 "Introduction to Video Production Tech".
-It is very important that students have read and studied the material before it is covered in class.
-Bring the text, blank paper and something to write with for taking notes and quizzes to every class meeting, as it is part of the student's grade. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+- A. Textbook and Other Materials: There are no texts required for this course.
+Students are encouraged to use the handouts from previous ARTV courses as resource materials. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.